-1.4 In the event that the protestor has not accepted the decision reached after investigation they or an authorised official shall take action by objecting directly to the National Association in writing within one week of the decision.

-1.4.1 In the event of an Appeal against a decision by a National Association solely with regard to registration, the National Association will set up an Independent Panel to determine the Appeal.
-Such determination should be made within one week of receipt of the Appeal.
+- (a) In the event that the protestor has not accepted the decision reached after investigation they or an authorised official shall take action by objecting directly to the National Association in writing within one week of the decision. - (b) In the event of an Appeal against a decision by a National Association solely with regard to registration, the National Association will set up an Independent Panel to determine the Appeal.
+Such determination should be

-2) Technical Rules, Conduct or Placing
+(2) Technical Rules, Conduct or Placing

-2.1 Any protest or objection by a competitor or team against the conduct or placing of another competitor or team in any competition, or relating to any matter which may develop during the event, shall be made to the appropriate Referee immediately after that event or competition, or immediately after the results are published.

-2.2 Every protest or objection lodged under 2.1 may be made verbally by the individual competitor or by a member of the protesting Club.

-2.3 The Referee shall decide any protest or objection made under 2.1 having reviewed all the relevant information, on the ground, or after investigation.
-The Referee's decision shall be final.

-2.4 Where protests are made in respect of the Start, the Starter's decision is final.

-2.5 Cross Country and Road Races: If the results are not available at the conclusion of the event, then such a protest may be made at any time up until one week after the publication of the results.
+- (i) Any protest or objection by a competitor or team against the conduct or placing of another competitor or team in any competition, or relating to any matter which may develop during the event, shall be made to the appropriate Referee immediately after that event or competition, or immediately after the results are published. - (ii) Every protest or objection lodged under (2)(i) may be made verbally by the individual competitor or by a member of the protesting Club. - (iii) The Referee shall decide any protest or objection made under (2)(i) having reviewed all the relevant information, on the ground, or after investigation.
+The Referee's decision shall be final. - (iv) Where protests are made in respect of the Start, the Starter's decision is final. - (v) Cross Country and Road Races: If the results are not available at the conclusion of the event, then such a protest may be made at any time up until one week after the publication of the results.
 In such cases the protest should be made to the Referee through the Competition Provider.
-If, as a result of a protest under 2.1 or 2.2 above, a runner is disqualified or the race result otherwise altered, the Referee shall inform the Competition Provider of that amended result, in writing, within one week.
+If, as a result of a protest under (2)(i) or (2)(ii) above, a runner is disqualified or the race result otherwise altered, the Referee shall inform the Competition Provider of that amended result, in writing, within one week.
 The Competition Provider must then inform the individual(s) affected by the decision and, if required, take steps to recover prizes or awards made to the athlete(s).
-The Referee's decision shall be final.

-2.6 Fell, Hill and Mountain Running: If the results are not available at the conclusion of the event, then such a protest may be made at any time up until one week after the publication of the results.
+The Referee's decision shall be final. - (vi) Fell, Hill and Mountain Running: If the results are not available at the conclusion of the event, then such a protest may be made at any time up until one week after the publication of the results.
 In such cases the protest should be made to the Competition Provider and/or the Referee.
-If, as a result of a protest under 2.1 or 2.2 above, a runner is disqualified or the race result otherwise altered, the Competition Provider must then inform the individual(s) affected by the decision and, if required, take steps to recover prizes or awards made to the athlete(s).
+If, as a result of a protest under (2)(i) or (2)(ii) above, a runner is disqualified or the race result otherwise altered, the Competition Provider must then inform the individual(s) affected by the decision and, if required, take steps to recover prizes or awards made to the athlete(s).
 The Competition Provider's / Referee's decision shall be final.

-3. Misconduct relating to competition
+(3) Misconduct relating to competition